Table of Contents

-As we have discussed earlier about process synchronization, lets discuss about process synchronization primitives offered in Linux Kernel.
+As we have discussed earlier process synchronization, let’s discuss process synchronization primitives offered in Linux Kernel.

 - Per-CPU variables